khasbilegt/numiner/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+if you want to read more about how this project came to life, you can go ahead and check out my [thesis work](https://github.com/khasbilegt/thesis-report)

 ## License